anasfsd/Volunteer_Teaching_Recordings/README.md

-## Due to Meta’s new policy, Live videos are automatically deleted after one month.
-That’s why some of the lectures are uploaded to YouTube for permanent access.
-Thank you for your support!
+## Due to Meta’s new policy, live videos on Facebook are automatically deleted after one month.
+To ensure continued access, some of our lectures have been uploaded to YouTube.
+Thank you for your understanding!

 # Volunteer Teaching Recordings